gristlabs/grist-help/help/dates.md

    achieve the same result.)

-The result looks to have proper date formats and can now be properly sorted, with "A New Hope" at the top.
+The result has a true date column and can now be properly sorted chronologically, with "A New Hope" at the top.
 For historical reasons, the first Star Wars movie is considered to be Episode 4.